NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   - waveform relaxation and domain decomposition
   - multigrid
   - direct time-parallel methods
-- I am focusing on the Parareal algorithm @parareal_og_2001 which is possibly the most studied of the the PinT methods
+- I am focusing on the PA @parareal_og_2001 which is possibly the most studied of the the PinT methods

 // ACTUAL SCIENCE HAS BEEN DONE WITH THEM
+// == How PTI has been used
 - These methods have also been used for concrete scientific problems
   - Long-time simulations of blood flow in fish @Blumers2021
   - TIME PARALLEL GRAVITATIONAL COLLAPSE SIMULATION @Kreienbuehl_2017

-// NON-HPC IMPLEMENTATIONS OF THE PARAREAL ALGORITHM AND OTHER PINT METHODS E.G. MGRIT
+// NON-HPC IMPLEMENTATIONS OF THE PA AND OTHER PINT METHODS E.G. MGRIT
+// == Non-HPC Implementations
 - There have been implementations in the past including XBraid, developed by Lawrence Livermore National Laboratory, uses multi-grid reduction in time (MGRIT) @xbraid-package
 - Previous work has already been done to implement a small-scale version of the PA in Julia @masthay2018pararealalgorithmimplementationsimulation
     - Aimed at first-order ivp